From Growth to Resilience: Why India’s Engineering Culture Matters Again

 Large-scale industrial transitions require:

-This becomes even more important in India’s case because of scale.
+This is becoming even more important in India’s case because of scale.
 India simultaneously operates one of the world’s largest refining systems, transportation systems, agricultural systems, electricity networks, and mass-consumption economies.
-Under such conditions, transitions must occur through adaptation and layering rather than abrupt replacement.
+Under such conditions, transitions must occur through adaptation and calibration rather than abrupt replacement.

 India’s Existing Industrial Foundations